 All applicants and those considering future projects are strongly advised to familiarise themselves with the COVID-19 Alert Levels, and refer to the latest updates when planning arts activities.
-Some projects will be significantly restricted even at Level 2.
+Although we are at Level 1, we advise planning for alternatives and contingency planning for different alert levels.
 In particular, please note what the requirements are at any particular date for the size of gatherings,and what health and safety measures should be taken for events.
-We advise planning for alternatives and contingency planning for different alert levels.
+Applicants to the next round will need to provide health and safety plans

 If you have questions, please email us at [email protected] and we will get back to you.

 The Creative Communities Scheme is a fund aimed at supporting arts activities that celebrate Kāpiti culture, community involvement, and celebrating our diversity, particularly Toi Māori/Māori Arts.

 You can discuss your ideas for arts project/s anytime with the Arts Advisor ([email protected]).

 The arts of New Zealand are flourishing in our culturally diverse communities - in rural communities, towns and cities, and in a range of ways and places.
 Arts projects might be large and complex, involving many people or smaller-scale projects, just involving a few.
 Creative New Zealand is committed to supporting opportunities for New Zealanders to access and participate in the arts, wherever they live and whatever their circumstances.

 Twice a year (February/March and July-September) we process applications for funding from the Creative Communities Scheme, which are approved by the Grants Allocations Committee.
 Creative New Zealand sets the criteria, and provide the standard application form and guide.

 - Broad community involvement – the project will create opportunities for our local communities to engage with and participate in arts activities.

 - Diversity – the project will support the diverse arts and cultural traditions of our local communities, enriching and promoting their uniqueness and cultural diversity.